kernelkit/infix/doc/cli/introduction.md

 ## Key Concepts

 The two modes in the CLI are the admin-exec and the configure context.

-When logging in to the system, be it from console or SSH, you land in admin-exec.
-Here you can inspect the system status and do operations to debug networking issues, e.g. ping.
+When logging in to the system, be it from console or SSH, you first have a stopover in a UNIX shell, usually Bash.
+Type `cli` to enter the CLI and finally land in admin-exec.
+Here you can inspect system status and do operations to debug networking issues, e.g. ping.
 You can also enter configure context by typing: `configure`

 The system has several datastores (or files):